Fed lifts rate by quarter-point and signals more hikes ahead

 WASHINGTON (AP) — The Federal Reserve extended its fight against high inflation Wednesday by raising its key interest rate by a quarter-point, its eighth hike since March.
-The Fed signaled that even though inflation is easing, it remains high enough to require further rate hikes.
+And the Fed signaled that even though inflation is easing, it remains high enough to require further rate hikes.

-The central bank’s latest move put its benchmark short-term rate in a range of 4.5% to 4.75%, its highest level in about 15 years.
-Though smaller than its previous hike — and even larger rate increases before that — the latest move will likely further raise the costs of many consumer and business loans and the risk of a recession.
+Though smaller than its previous hike — and even larger rate increases before that — the Fed's latest move will likely further raise the costs of many consumer and business loans and the risk of a recession.

 In a statement, Fed officials repeated language they have used since March that says, “ongoing increases in the (interest rate) target range will be appropriate.”
 That is seen as a signal that they intend to raise their benchmark rate again when they next meet in March and perhaps in May as well.